antoniocapelo/test_builder/notes.md

 ## Possible improvements to base logic

 - [ ] lib/survey always reads from LS - we could cache this value for read purposes (P2)

+## Caveats
+- "Error summary" focus does not work as I'd like in all major browsers